 Eligible nominees must be enrolled as undergraduates in a North American college or university in Fall 2020.
 PhD-granting departments may nominate up to four students and other departments may nominate up to two students.

 Up to four CRA Outstanding Undergraduate Research Awards will be made.
 Each award recipient will receive financial assistance of up to $1500 to attend a research conference of their choice.
 Additional nominees will be designated as runners-up, finalists, and honorable mentions.
 The award recipients, runners-up, finalists, and honorable mentions will be announced by e-mail in mid-December, will receive certificates of their awards, and will be recognized on CRA’s website.

-Everything you need to submit a nomination for the CRA Outstanding Undergraduate Researchers Award, including detailed instructions and the nomination form, is available at: http://cra.org/cra/crae/awards/cra-outstanding-undergraduate-researchers/.
+Everything you need to submit a nomination for the CRA Outstanding Undergraduate Researchers Award, including detailed instructions and the nomination form, will be available at: http://cra.org/cra/crae/awards/cra-outstanding-undergraduate-researchers/.
 Nominations will open next week.

-Questions and inquiries about the awards should be sent to: email@example.com/cra.
-The deadline for nominations is Friday, October 18, 2019, at 9 PM ET.
-Please note that this year you will need to create an account in order to submit a nomination.
-Also, new this year, the nominations package will need to be submitted as one PDF file in the specific order specified in the instructions.
+Questions and inquiries about the awards should be sent to: firstname.lastname@example.org/cra.
+The deadline for nominations is Friday, October 16, 2020, at 9 PM ET.
+Please note that an account needs to be created for submitting a nomination.
+The nominations package needs to be submitted as one PDF file in the order specified in the instructions.

 Microsoft Research and Mitsubishi Electric Research Labs (MERL) sponsor the CRA Outstanding Undergraduate Researchers Award Program in alternate years.
 The 2021 award is being sponsored by Microsoft Research.
 This award is managed by the CRA Education Committee.